White Tonsil Spots (Constant Tonsil Stones) – 13 Natural Tips

 Tonsil stones, also known as tonsilloliths, are small, white, hardened formations found in the tonsils.

-These stones are composed of food particles, dead cells, and debris that accumulate in the tonsil crypts.
+These white things in your throat are food particles, dead cells, and debris that accumulate in the tonsil crypts.

 While they may appear large and bothersome, they are generally harmless and are part of the lymphatic system, serving to combat infections.